jammazwan/xaa_SingleObjectToJsonFile/README.md

 ### other notes

-The prefix xaa is used for maintaining sort order in a directory, providing packaging, and is otherwise meaningless
+The prefix **xaa** is used for maintaining sort order in a directory, providing packaging, and is otherwise meaningless.
+The x stands for _example_.

+This an all other [jammazwan projects](https://github.com/jammazwan) were written in Apache Camel